Prior Robotics: A “Car Project” to create a self-driving, autonomous, Robotic Automobile.

 Company patented and other intellectual property is strictly enforced and proactively protected.

-the unique systems it sells from component defects or failure for the typical period of one year after completing your purchase.
+the unique systems it sells from component defects or hardware failure for the typical period of one year after completing your purchase.

-OEM engineered products and systems are designed, made, built, and assembled in the state of Wisconsin, USA.
+OEM engineered products and systems are carefully designed, made, built, and assembled in the state of Wisconsin, USA.

 Company strives to intentionally use American domestic components whenever possible.